Evan Stephens Hall: Pinegrove

-During his time at university, Hall co-founded Pinegrove with Levine.
+While at Kenyon College, Hall co-founded Pinegrove with Levine.
 The group built a grassroots following in the early 2010s with extended plays and do-it-yourself house concerts.
 They issued their debut album, Meridian, in 2012 via online music platform Bandcamp.
-Viewing a move necessary to gain notoriety, the band relocated to Brooklyn, New York.
+Viewing a move necessary to gain notice, the band relocated to Brooklyn, New York.
 Hall had a difficult experience in New York; in an interview, he remarked that "everything in my life was falling apart during that period."
 He found the frenetic nature of the city unenjoyable and worked excessively to make ends meet.
 After nine months, Hall returned to his parents' home.
 For the next several years, he lived at home in Montclair, working part-time at a bookstore and focusing on songwriting.

 He distilled this productive writing period into Cardinal, Pinegrove's 2016 breakthrough album.
 During this era, the band signed to Run for Cover Records, an independent record label from Boston known for associating with fourth-wave emo acts.
 Cardinal was widely successful, acclaimed by critics for its tone and sincerity.
 Pinegrove quickly developed a large following of fans and played over 200 shows that year.
 The band headlined several nationwide tours, consistently selling out mid-sized venues.
 The band "seemed poised to enlarge its audience significantly" at this moment.
 In November 2017, Hall posted a lengthy statement to the band's Facebook regarding an accusation of "sexual coercion" against him.
 Further reports revealed that Hall had a brief relationship with a member of the band's touring team who accused him of using "verbal and contextual pressure" sexually.
 Philadelphia-based mental health nonprofit Punk Talks was involved in facilitating Hall's statement, having done so "without [the accuser's] knowledge, support or permission".
 The situation—resolved via a private mediator between the two—resulted in Pinegrove taking a year-long hiatus at the accuser's request.

 Skylight—the band's third full-length—saw release in 2018, and received a muted but positive reaction from fans.
 The band continued to tour, selling out a nationwide tour between February and March 2019.
 Later that year, the band announced they had signed to British indie label Rough Trade for their next effort, 2020's Marigold.

 In April 2023, Pinegrove announced that Zack Levine would depart the band, and that the remaining members would continue "on a more casual basis".
 Hall further noted, "I might do solo performances here and there.
 But we have no plans to perform as a band right now.
 We’re gonna chill a bit, take some time to finish up odds and ends,” marking the beginning of an indefinite hiatus.